renovate-bot/NeXTLinux-_-vunnel/tests/quality/README.md

 In order to manage Python versions, [pyenv](https://github.com/pyenv/pyenv) can be used. (e.g. `brew install pyenv`)

-Both this project and `yardstick` require Python 3.10.
+Both this project and `logstick` require Python 3.10.

 Using `pyenv`, see which python versions are available, for example: